Stonehouse, Plymouth: History

+Administrative history

+Stonehouse was historically a chapelry of the parish of Plymouth St Andrew's, covering the part of the parish which lay outside Plymouth's borough boundaries.
+Stonehouse was made a separate parish in 1746.
+The parish of East Stonehouse was made a local government district in 1872, governed by a local board.
+Such local boards were reconstituted as urban district councils in 1894.

+East Stonehouse Urban District was abolished in 1914, being absorbed into the county borough of Plymouth, along with neighbouring Devonport.
+East Stonehouse remained a civil parish until 1 April 1974, but as an urban parish it had no practical functions, being directly administered by Plymouth Corporation.
+In 1951 the parish had a population of 7770.

 Notable buildings

 Significant buildings include the Royal William Victualling Yard, the Royal Marine Barracks, Stonehouse and the Royal Naval Hospital, Stonehouse.
 Of these three defence complexes only the Barracks remain in Naval possession.

 During the reign of Henry VII defences at the mouth of the Tamar were strengthened by the building of cannon-bearing towers.
 One of these, the Artillery Tower at the sea end of Durnford Street, has been preserved and is now a restaurant.

 Two of the surviving buildings close to the dock at Millbay are the red brick Portland stone-faced Georgian assembly room that is still called the Long Room, and the exquisite late Georgian or early Victorian Globe Theatre 300 metres north within the barracks.

 On the higher ground towards North Road are two major churches.
 Firstly the Anglican St Peter's with its tall spire in the centre of Georgian style Wyndham Square.
 A few hundred metres east is the mid Victorian Roman Catholic cathedral of St Mary and St Boniface (1858).

 During 1882, Arthur Conan Doyle worked as a newly qualified physician at 1 Durnford Street, East Stonehouse.
 Plaques bearing passages from his works featuring Sherlock Holmes have since been set into the pavement in Durnford Street.